-(x) All counsel and/or parties attending a Remote Hearing by Videoconferencing must be seated and attired in a manner customary to that which is adopted when physically appearing before the Court.
-Judicial officers and attorneys must wear bands and wing collars without robes when attending a Remote Hearing by Videoconferencing which would normally be heard in open court.

-(xi) When attending a Remote Hearing all counsel and/or parties shall be at premises that are private and professional.
-In the case of Videoconferencing, they must activate their camera and have a stationary neutral backdrop away from open windows and sources of noise or distractions.

-(xii) Counsel and parties should log in or call in to the Remote Hearing facility at least ten minutes before it is due to start in order to confirm that there are no connectivity issues.

-(xiii) At the commencement of the Remote Hearing, the presiding judicial officer will give such directions as may be necessary for the conduct of the hearing.
-The applicant shall give the appearances and each participant shall state on the record the name of anyone else who is in the room with him/her.
-The presiding judicial officer will decide whether such person or persons are allowed to attend the Remote Hearing.

-(xiv) Unless granted permission by the presiding judicial officer, counsel and/or parties shall not move out of range of the telephone, the camera and/or the microphone, as the case may be, while a Remote Hearing is in progress.

-(xv) Counsel and parties participating in a Remote Hearing are NOT permitted to record the hearing or, in the case of Videoconferencing, photograph or take a screen shot of the screen without the consent of the presiding judicial officer.
-Unless such permission is granted, counsel and the parties will be required to give an undertaking to that effect at the start of the hearing.

-(xvi) A Remote Hearing in proceedings held in camera must not be broadcast, recorded or reported by counsel or a party in any manner.

-(xvii) Participants in a Remote Hearing must mute their microphone when not addressing the Court and unmute it when they are speaking.

-(xviii) In Remote Hearings it is particularly important that counsel do not cross talk or unnecessarily interrupt each other.
+- (xiv) Counsel and/or parties shall not move out of range of the telephone, the camera and/or the microphone, as the case may be, while a Remote Hearing is in progress without the prior permission of the presiding judicial officer. - (xv) Counsel and parties participating in a Remote Hearing are NOT permitted to record the hearing or, in the case of a Videoconference, photograph or take a screen shot of the screen without the consent of the presiding judicial officer.
+Unless such permission is granted, counsel and the parties will be required to give an undertaking to that effect at the start of the hearing. - (xvi) A Remote Hearing in proceedings held in camera must not be broadcast, recorded or reported by counsel or a party in any manner. - (xvii) Participants in a Remote Hearing must mute their microphone when not addressing the Court and unmute it when they are speaking. - (xviii) In Remote Hearings it is particularly important that counsel do not cross talk or unnecessarily interrupt each other.
 As far as possible only one person should speak at a time.
 The court should establish protocols in advance for speaking or taking an objection during the hearing.
-In the case of Videoconferencing, it is to be noted that most of the remote platforms have a feature which allows a party to 'raise his hand' or otherwise indicate a desire to be heard.

-(xix) Where these Protocols or subsequent Practice Directions are silent on any issue, the Court may give directions or make any order, which is necessary in the circumstances, for the fair and efficient conduct of the Remote Hearing.

-(xx) The Court may terminate a Remote Hearing at any time in the event of any non-compliance with these Protocols (or any subsequent Practice Directions made to govern Remote Hearings) by counsel or a party, or where it is otherwise necessary in the interest of justice.

-(xxi) Counsel is expected to read and follow the above Protocols in paragraph 12 with regard to Remote Hearings.
+In the case of a Videoconference, it is to be noted that most of the remote platforms have a feature which allows a party to 'raise his hand' or otherwise indicate a desire to be heard. - (xix) Where these Protocols or subsequent Practice Directions are silent on any issue, the Court may give directions or make any order, which is necessary in the circumstances, for the fair and efficient conduct of the Remote Hearing. - (xx) The Court may terminate a Remote Hearing at any time in the event of any non-compliance with these Protocols (or any subsequent Practice Directions made to govern Remote Hearings) by counsel or a party, or where it is otherwise necessary in the interest of justice. - (xxi) Counsel is expected to read and follow the above Protocols in paragraph 12 with regard to Remote Hearings.
 When making costs orders, the Court may bear in mind any adjournment or delay caused solely by the (i) failure of one party or his/her counsel to comply with the Protocols under this paragraph; or (i) breach by such a party of these Protocols under this paragraph.